 I’m going to go with the luck thing, but thank you Josh.

 On burnout and how to avoid it

 I wonder if you could talk for a moment about how people can take a long term view of their work life, and help work in what is generally considered to be a challenging environment, to create the job that is going to make you want to keep the job, even if you want to win the lottery.

 OK, that’s a great question and it’s funny I’m giving a burnout talk to a hospitals group and I’ve been thinking about these issues a lot.
 So there’s a few things.
 One is that we get paid very nicely as docs, and you can argue we should get paid more, but for whatever reason when you compare us to most of society, we do okay.

-You can get rid of a lot of frustrations in the job, and actually get rewarded for it, because a lot of the things you’re feeling frustration on, when you fix them, your system becomes more efficient.
+You can get rid of a lot of frustrations in the job — and actually get rewarded for it — because a lot of the things you’re feeling frustration about, when you fix them, your system becomes more efficient.

 A part of this, for me, is seeing the joy that people experience in medicine.
 Because those little moments of joy, that you did a good thing just then and reflect on that and adopt that and made it part of your daily narrative, I think it probably stands to reason that that sort of cognition is a healthy one, and helps people adopt an attitude in which they can appreciate the work that they’re doing for people.

 Absolutely, if you start getting to the point where you’re seeing patients and you’re just miserable, something very bad has happened and it needs to be curtailed at that moment.

 If you’re going to work and every single patient is pissing you off, it’s probably not them at that point.
 One out of 10 I’m happy to blame it on as just an ornery patient, but if every patient is just the worst in the world then you’re probably just burnt out.
 Bad things are gonna happen in your life and in your relationships unless you really just take a step back and figure out what is going on.